 As mentioned before, sulfates strip the natural oils from the hair and scalp, so your scalp and hair will have to work to maintain the balance.
 It’s also important to know that when you remove the sulfates, your hair might be oilier for a while until it adapts to the new routine.

-Discover our range of sulfate-free shampoos and find out everything you need to know about using a shampoo bar.
+Discover our range of sulphate-free shampoos and find out everything you need to know about using a shampoo bar.
+You can also discover more about another controversial ingredient that's commonly found in hair care products, silicone, and learn about switching to silicone-free products.